fkvn/Customers-Orders-Service/README.md

 # Customers-Orders-System

- This project implements a web API to support Customers-Orders-System
+ This project implements a web API services to support Customers-Orders-System

  The goal of the project is to develop a server-side API services to facilitate the management process for a small-medium business.